EDIT: Traffic Planet Hosting has rebranded, and is now called WPX Hosting.

 and literally within 5 minutes, I got a response…

-I had heard that Traffic Planet had great support, but this was better than I was expecting.
+I had heard that WPX Hosting had great support, but this was better than I was expecting.

 I’m usually used to creating support tickets and receiving responses the next day.